Civil Air Patrol

 The third milestone is the Loening Award.
 Members must have received the Benjamin O. Davis, Jr. Award, and have served in staff or command assignments over at least one year.
 Members must also complete the Corporate Learning Course, and attend two wing, region, or national conferences.

 Of CAP’s 35,000 senior members, only about 350 earn the Grover Loening Award each year.
-Receipt of the award and completion of rank and time-in-grade requirements also makes the member eligible for promotion to CAP Major.
+Receipt of the award and completion of rank and time-in-grade requirements also makes the member eligible for promotion to CAP Captain.